 - Moving rights: If a non-custodial parent moves, there needs to be a discussion and agreement about visitation, which is approved and enforceable by the court.
 You do not want to move first without checking, only to find out that your spouse will not let your child come to visit; conversely, you do not want to send your child on a visit, only to find there is an argument about when or whether the child will return.

 - Joint custody: When the parents have joint custody-the child has substantial time with each parent-reality dictates that the amount of time with your child will change dramatically when one parent moves out of state.
 With our experience in custodial relocation, our lawyers can help you sort through the issues of Interstate and International Custody and visitation.

 Upholding the Child’s Best Interests

-When reviewing any sort of custody, visitation, or relocation case, the
+When reviewing any sort of custody, visitation, or relocation case, the court will weigh:

 - Each parent’s income